w9w/JSA/README.md

 ### Roadmap:

 - ✅ replace \[]// with http(s) host.tld /, if it exists;
-- ✅ deletion of duplicate files of the second level in relation to the files of the first level;
+- ✅ deletion of duplicate files of the second level about the files of the first level;
 - ✅ setting the js file in the parameter when calling the program, still saving stdin;
 - ✅ output the second level js files **optionally**, by parameter;
 - ✅ improve the exclusion of 3rd party scripts by domain for multiple domains during bulk scanning, if possible;
-- ✅ define domain and tld using re depending on line, if it's possible (yes but I need to update tlds contantly);
+- ✅ define domain and tld using re depending on line, if it's possible (yes but I need to update tlds constantly);
 - ✅ credentials leak check using  ̶s̶e̶c̶r̶e̶t̶f̶i̶n̶d̶e̶r̶.̶p̶y̶ nuclei with extended regular expressions;
 - ✅ brute-forcing parameters for endpoints using arjun.py;
-- ⬜️ save all found endpoints to a file **optionally**, by parameter (maybe);
+- ⬜️ save all found endpoints to a file **optionally**, by a parameter (maybe);
-- ⬜️ save all found deep-level js files to a file **optionally**, by parameter (maybe);
+- ⬜️ save all found deep-level js files to a file **optionally**, by a parameter (maybe);
 - ⬜️ pull out every <script> part in the html page, analyzing it as a usual js file (saving and adding to the tool as file://);
 - ⬜️ check available HTTP methods for endpoints (OPTIONS check);
-- ⬜️ check whether endpoints should be applied to the host from the page itself or from js file (CDNs, etc);
+- ⬜️ check whether endpoints should be applied to the host from the page itself or js file (CDNs, etc);
 - ⬜️ retire js check via downloading js files to the temporary directory using wget (python module);
 - ⬜️ identificate and process .map files (maybe);
 - ⬜️ recognition of dynamic js;